Gusto VS ADP Comparison 2023

 Both Gusto and ADP possess an array of features to take care of payroll as well as employee and HR management.
 They also pack many of the same features, including full-service payroll, tax filing, direct deposit, time tracking, new hire reporting, generating reports, and employee management.

-There are two distinctions in features that stand out.
+There are two distinguishing features.
 First, ADP offers health insurance in every state, whereas Gusto’s coverage is limited to 38 states and D.C.
 Second, Gusto supports free unlimited pay runs, while ADP charges extra for the frequency of payment.

 - Dedicated support representative